 There are no buildings or structures within Pretty Corner Woods or Old Wood which are of any conservation significance.
 More recent man-made structures which have been introduced to the woods, such as the Owl carving, are maintained regularly to ensure their longevity on site.
-The removal of the sculpture trail recently has reminded us of the importance of these types of sculptures and structures to visitors, who really do become attached to them.
-We plan to extend the partnerships we have created with local woodworkers into Pretty Corner to further enhance the sites appeal and interest.
-Due to the nature of the partnerships it is difficult to put timescales on this work but we hope to be able to introduce at least one new feature/structure within the coming twelve months.
+The removal of the sculpture trail reminded us of the importance of these types of sculptures and structures to visitors, who really do become attached to them.
+Our planned partnership development with local chainsaw carver Matt Darge has now started within Pretty Corner thanks to the introduction of an owl sculpture and the imminent installation of a new carved bench funded through legacy monies left to the Council.